 Upgrading the iconic 19th century grade II listed Standedge Aqueduct

-We are currently undertaking major work adjacent to Standedge Visitor Centre in Marsden to upgrade Tunnel End Aqueduct, known locally as Standedge Aqueduct.
-Built originally in the 19th century, the structure carries water from Tunnel End Reservoir, over the Transpennine Railway and into the nearby River Colne.
+Built originally in the 19th century, the Tunnel End Aqueduct, known locally as Standedge Aqueduct, carries water from Tunnel End Reservoir, over the Transpennine Railway and into the nearby River Colne.

 Since spring 2018, alongside our contractor AMCO Rail, we have been undertaking a major project to replace the Aqueduct’s bridge deck with a new, more modern and more reliable structure.

 Our contractor AMCO, started on site in early April to install site cabins, staff welfare facilities and a temporary scaffold structure around the Aqueduct, allowing our teams to work safely on the structure.

 In June 2018, work took place to deconstruct the existing bridge deck, lift the spillway steps and divert the watercourse over the temporary scaffold structure.